 In any case, over a lifetime (literally) of being a Costco shopper, I’ve learned the ins and outs of shopping at this warehouse superstore.
 We take about one trip a month to stock up on goods (I try not to go more often or I spend too much money!), and it’s becoming increasingly necessary as our little family grows.

 Now, before you think I’m over-singing the praises of Costco, let me be clear—NOT everything at Costco is a good deal.
 In fact, there are some things that I will probably never buy there because I can get them cheaper at my normal supermarket.
 Still, Costco has enough items that are killer prices that I come back each month to stock up.

 Bulk stores sometimes get a bad rap for sucking your money into a giant vat of olive oil…or something.
-So, before we get to the deals, here are three things to keep in mind as you shop…
+So, before we get to the deals at Costco, here are three things to keep in mind as you shop…

 3 tips to make the most of your Costco shopping experience: